About Us

 Mary Anne Mohanraj, Consulting Editor

-Radha Gummuluri is a Bombaite who is presently living in Chicago, IL.
+Radha Gummuluri is a Bombayite who is presently living in Chicago, IL.
 She shares her studio apartment with two cats who dote on her.
-Radha works full time as a technical consultant for Atlas Software Tech.
+Radha works full time as a technical consultant.
 Some of the sites that she has designed and developed include www.womenforwomen.org, www.teachingexcellencenetwork.org and www.thetruthaboutpitbulls.com.
 In her free time she likes to read books, watch movies and volunteers her time with Deborah's place.
 She can be reached at radha_gumm@yahoo.com